boldflight/BibleConverter/test_EPUB/output/Jeremiah.md

 [4] So these officials said to the king, “This man must be put to death.
 For he is demoralizing the soldiers who are left in the city as well as all the other people there by these things he is saying.
 This man is not seeking to help these people but is trying to harm them.”
 [5] King Zedekiah said to them, “Very well, you can do what you want with him.
 For I cannot do anything to stop you.”
 [6] So the officials took Jeremiah and put him in the cistern of Malkijah, one of the royal princes, that was in the courtyard of the guardhouse.
 There was no water in the cistern, only mud.
 So when they lowered Jeremiah into the cistern with ropes he sank in the mud.

+### An Ethiopian Official Rescues Jeremiah from the Cistern

 [7] An Ethiopian, Ebed Melech, a court official in the royal palace, heard that Jeremiah had been put in the cistern.
 While the king was holding court at the Benjamin Gate, [8] Ebed Melech departed the palace and went to speak to the king.
 He said to him, [9] “Your royal Majesty, those men have been very wicked in all that they have done to the prophet Jeremiah.
 They have thrown him into a cistern and he is sure to die of starvation there because there is no food left in the city.”